alltechdev/HideGoogleVoiceMessaging/README.md

 ## How It Works

-The module uses multiple layers of protection:

-1. **Pre-hiding** - Hides views before they attach to the window
+Hides views before they attach to the window

-2. **Measure blocking** - Prevents message views from being measured
+- Prevents message views from being measured

-3. **Draw blocking** - Prevents message views from being rendered
+- Prevents message views from being rendered

-4. **View interception** - Blocks views with message-related content from being added
+- Blocks views with message-related content from being added

-5. **Continuous monitoring** - Checks every 50ms to ensure views stay hidden
+- Checks every 50ms to ensure views stay hidden

-6. **Notification blocking** - Prevents messaging notifications
+- Prevents messaging notifications